deren-teo/deren-teo.github.io/_posts/2023-05-25-visualising_resnets_using_tsne.md

 feature_vectors = learn.model(x)
 ```

-This cuts the model right before the classifiction layer and extracts the representation of a batch of data.
+The above method of cutting the model comes from user AmorfEvo in this [fastai forum thread](https://forums.fast.ai/t/feature-extraction-after-fine-tune-from-flatten-layer/102791) <sup>5</sup>.
+It cuts the model right before the classifiction layer so that when we run a batch a data through it, we can extract the model's final representation of the data.
 If we print `feature_vectors.shape`:

 ```
 torch.Size([64, 1024])